xiaolai/regular-investing-in-box/docs/en/README.md

 In *The Behavioral Investor*, Daniel Crosby used the debates over plastic bags and gun control as examples:

-> * Making a paper bag takes three times as much water as making a plastic bag; only 24% of people reuse paper bags versus 67% reuse of plastic bags; paper production creates 70% more air pollution that plastic production; it takes 91% more energy to recycle a pound of paper than a pound of plastic.
+> * Making a paper bag takes three times as much water as making a plastic bag; only 24% of people reuse paper bags versus 67% reuse of plastic bags; paper production creates 70% more air pollution than plastic production; it takes 91% more energy to recycle a pound of paper than a pound of plastic.
 > * 98% of guns used in the commission of a crime are stolen; over 100,000 people successfully defend themselves with a gun each year; 9 times out of 10 gun owners defend themselves without firing a shot; more people drown each year than have been accidentally shot since 1980; kitchen knives kill ten times as many people each year as assault weapons.

-It doesn't matter which side you belong to, the important thing is that we can see how strongly people hold their opinions, and if we observe carefully we will be surprised to see how the fierceness of the debate has nothing to do with the facts.
-It's as if people don't care about the facts, all they care about is whether or they win or lose.
+It doesn't matter which side you belong to, the important thing is that we can see how strongly people hold their opinions, and, if we observe carefully, we will be surprised to see how the fierceness of the debate has nothing to do with the facts.
+It's as if people don't care about the facts -- all they care about is whether they win or lose.
 Facts and figures can't change people's opinions.
-If you win, you keep fighting, if you lose, you keep fighting.
+If you win, you keep fighting; if you lose, you keep fighting.
 And if you happen to notice the facts, will they defeat you?
-No, you'll keep looking for facts that support your opinion.
+No, you'll keep on looking for facts that support your opinion.

 This phenomenon of an opinion growing stronger in the face of evidence that proves it wrong is called "[the backfire effect](https://rationalwiki.org/wiki/Backfire_effect)" in psychology.
 Researchers have discovered that the backfire effect becomes even stronger when the evidence that contradicts the opinion is slightly ambiguous.
-For instance, after a relatively uneventful New Year's in the year 2000, those who thought that Armageddon was coming at the turn of the millennium didn't think, "Oh, it turned out I was wrong, maybe Armageddon isn't coming."
+For instance, after a relatively uneventful New Year's Day in the year 2000, those who thought that Armageddon was coming at the turn of the millennium didn't think, "Oh, it turned out I was wrong, maybe Armageddon isn't coming."
 Instead, they thought, "Maybe it's isn't coming right at the year 2000", or "Maybe it has been delayed because we weren't pious enough".

 The backfire effect, and its tendency to be even stonger when there is not 100% clarity, is even more obvious in investing.
 The clearest example is the prognosticator who constantly gives inaccurate predictions.
 They may have been proven wrong many times, but because there is so much uncertainty in the investing world, they not only don't admit defeat, they double down, saying, "Just you wait!
 I'll be proven right someday!"

 There are so many ways in which we are unreliable.
 Daniel Kahneman and Amos Tversky started exploring behavioral economics around 1972.
 We now also have behavioral psychology and behavioral finance.
-More than 130 common cognitive biases have been identified (as of 2019, most of them are listed on [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_cognitive_biases)), and I'm sure many more will be discovered.
+More than 130 common cognitive biases have been identified (most of them are listed on [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_cognitive_biases)), and I'm sure many more will be discovered.

 Overconfidence leads to mistakes, protecting our self-image leads to mistakes, the way we talk about things leads to mistakes, our moods lead to mistakes, a lack of rest leads to mistakes, changes in blood sugar levels lead to mistakes, and even sunlight can make us more likely to make mistakes.
 Furthermore, our perception of risk is always incorrect, our perception of gains and losses is twisted, a lack of information can cause mistakes, and too much information can cause mistakes.
 The list goes on and on.
 Even worse, even when we are aware of our biases we still can't control ourselves, and when we've clearly been proven wrong we double down on our beliefs.